How to Create a QR Code for Your Brewery Tap List in 2026

 Quick Answer

 Running a brewery means your tap list changes constantly.
 New seasonal brews arrive, kegs run dry, and special releases come and go.
 Printing new menus every time wastes paper and money.
 Your customers might be staring at outdated information while you're pouring something exciting.
 A QR code tap list solves this by linking to a digital menu you can update anytime.
 No more reprints, no more confusion.
 Just a simple scan that shows exactly what's available right now.
+For a cost-effective start, consider using a free QR code generator to test the concept before upgrading to a dynamic solution.

 Why QR Codes Work Perfectly for Breweries